wonglkd/Baleen-FAST24/README.md

 - data: traces that are used as input
 - runs: where experiment results are stored
-- tmp: temporary directory for ML models, generated episode files: may be deleted
+- tmp: temporary directory for ML models, generated episode files
 - notebooks: Jupyter notebooks for experiemnts
 - notebooks/figs: Output directory for figures

+## Additional notes

+Time required to re-run all simulator runs: 624 machine-days 7 traces
+10 samples